 - 2. Development Standards.
 The following provisions apply to additional buoys in legally existing buoy fields.
 TRPA may allow deviation from these standards based on site-specific conditions, including neighboring uses and structures; State agency compliance; Coast Guard consultation; navigation; substrate, including obstacles; or bathymetry.
 Buoy fields associated with marinas are also subject to the provisions of subsection 84.6.3.C of this Chapter. - a.
 Buoys within a buoy field shall be located at least 50 feet from all legally existing buoys (50-foot grid spacing); - b.
 Buoys within a buoy field shall be located no greater than 600 feet lakeward from elevation 6,220 feet Lake Tahoe Datum, as measured horizontally; and - c.
+Buoys within a buoy field shall be located at least 20 feet from adjacent littoral parcel boundary projection lines.

+3. Existing Buoys in a Buoy Field.

-Buoys within a buoy field shall be located at least 20 feet from adjacent littoral parcel boundary projection lines. - 3.
-Existing Buoys.
-TRPA may authorize existing mooring buoys offshore of a littoral parcel associated with a homeowners association or similar entity, commercial, tourist accommodation, marina, or public use, providing: - The littoral parcel owner provides a valid buoy permit issued by a federal or state agency with appropriate jurisdiction prior to September 1, 2018; or - b.
-The littoral parcel owner provides clear evidence of the existence of the buoy(s) prior to February 10, 1972. - F. Low Lake Level Adaptation.
+- a.
+TRPA may authorize existing mooring buoys offshore of a littoral parcel associated with a homeowner's association or similar entity, commercial, tourist accommodation, marina, or public use, providing: - The littoral parcel owner provides a valid buoy permit issued by a federal or state agency with appropriate jurisdiction prior to September 1, 2018; or - (ii) The littoral parcel owner provides clear evidence of the existence of the buoy(s) prior to February 10, 1972. - b.
+TRPA may authorize existing mooring buoys associated with a nonlittoral homeowner's association or similar entity within the Lake Tahoe region, providing the association provides a valid buoy permit issued by a federal or state agency with appropriate jurisdiction prior to September 1, 2018.
+Buoy fields associated with a non-littoral homeowner's association may not expand beyond what was previously approved. - F. Low Lake Level Adaptation.
 TRPA may authorize additional permanent anchor blocks to accommodate low water levels or when harbors are inaccessible due to sediment accumulation, according to the following provisions: - 1.
 Mooring Buoys not within a Buoy Field.
 TRPA may authorize one additional anchor block per littoral parcel, for a maximum of three anchor blocks per littoral parcel.
 The additional anchor block shall be located lakeward of other additional or legally existing buoys to the extent practicable, and shall comply with the development standards in subsection 84.3.3.D.2. - 2.
 Buoy Fields.
 TRPA may authorize up to one additional row of anchor blocks within an existing buoy field.
-The additional anchor blocks shall be located lakeward of other additional or legally existing buoys to the extent practicable, and shall comply with the development standards in subsection 84.3.3.E.2. - 3.
-Buoys Associated with Private Harbors.
+The additional anchor blocks shall be located lakeward of other additional or legally existing buoys to the extent practicable, and shall comply with the development standards in subsection 84.3.3.E.2.

+- 3. Buoys Associated with Private Harbors.
 TRPA may authorize additional anchor blocks offshore of private harbors, as part of an existing buoy field or in exchange for boat slips, for up to two seasons. - 4.
-For a given littoral parcel, buoy field, or private harbor, the total number of mooring buoys attached to anchor blocks shall not exceed the number of mooring buoys permitted by TRPA for the littoral parcel, buoy field, or private harbor.

-G. State and Federal Standards.
+For a given littoral parcel, buoy field, or private harbor, the total number of mooring buoys attached to anchor blocks shall not exceed the number of mooring buoys permitted by TRPA for the littoral parcel, buoy field, or private harbor. - G. State and Federal Standards.
 In addition to the provisions of this Section, buoys shall comply with the construction specifications set forth in the California Waterway Marking System or as otherwise recommended by the U. S. Army Corps of Engineers or Coast Guard.